New Litter Is Now Available! Reserve Your Puppy Now!

 #2.
 Avoid Tinsel

 Tinsel’s stunning, especially when it catches the light, throwing sparkles around your room.
 It’s less pretty if your dog eats it and ends up with internal blockages that require surgery to fix.
 Nothing ruins the holiday mood like panic over your furbaby and having to take them to the emergency vet.
-It’s best to avoid tinsel in your decorations for the safety of your pup.
+It’s best to avoid tinsel in your decorations for your pup's safety.

 #3.
 Keep Ornaments Safe

-Glass and porcelain ornaments may be shiny, but they’re also very breakable.
+Glass and porcelain ornaments may be shiny but also very breakable.
 If ornaments fall or get knocked down, you don’t want them to shatter and hurt your pup.
-Steer towards safe materials, such as wood and fabric and plastic, that are hardier and won’t result in potential injury should they fall.
+Should they fall, steer towards safe materials, such as wood fabric and plastic, that are hardier and won’t result in potential injury.

 For many people, making ornaments is a holiday tradition.
-If this is one of yours, keep them hung out of reach of your pup.
-The sugar and toxins in these ornaments are very harmful for dogs, so keep them to the top of your tree.
+If this is one of yours, keep them out of your pup's reach.
+The sugar and toxins in these ornaments harm dogs, so keep them at the top of your tree.

 #4.
 Mind The Stocking Hangers

-Heavy metal stocking hangers may look stately, but if your pup pulls on a stocking, those can fall and hurt them.
-If you opt for heavy stocking hangers, make sure your stockings are hung up out of reach of puppies, so there’s no risk of them falling down.
-Alternatively, you can opt for plastic hangers or finding another method of hanging your stockings up that doesn’t pose the risk of something heavy falling onto your furbaby.
+Heavy metal stocking hangers may look stately, but if your pup pulls on a stocking, it can fall and hurt them.
+If you opt for heavy stocking hangers, make sure your socks are hung up out of reach of puppies, so there’s no risk of them falling.
+Alternatively, you can opt for plastic hangers or find another method of hanging your stockings up that doesn’t risk something heavy falling onto your furbaby.

 #5.
 Let There Be Light (Safely)

 While candles are beautiful, they also pose a major fire risk, especially if placed somewhere a puppy could knock them over.
-Make sure that you place your candelabra or just the candles you choose to have around up somewhere out of reach and that you blow the flames out whenever you leave the room.
-Artificial candles are a wonderful, pet-safe alternative that create the same aesthetic and atmosphere, as well.
+Make sure you place your candelabra or just the candles you choose to have around somewhere out of reach and blow the flames out whenever you leave the room.
+Artificial candles are a wonderful, pet-safe alternative that creates the same aesthetic and atmosphere.

 #6.
 Be Wary Of Your Greenery

-Mistletoe and holly and poinsettias may be traditional plants to have around during the holidays, but they’re also extremely harmful for dogs.
-Poinsettias can upset your dog’s digestive system, holly can result in nausea and vomiting, and mistletoe can cause even worse problems such as an abnormal heart rate and seizures and can be fatal if your dog has too much.
+Mistletoe holly and poinsettias may be traditional holiday plants, but they’re also highly harmful to dogs.
+Poinsettias can upset your dog’s digestive system, holly can result in nausea and vomiting, and mistletoe can cause even worse problems such as an abnormal heart rate and seizures.
+It can be fatal if your dog has too much.
 It’s best to go with the fake versions of these plants when you have a little furbaby to be mindful of with your decorations.

 Remember These Holiday Decorating Tips To Keep Your Dog Safe

-You can have both a festive home and a pet-friendly one at the same time!
-Little Teton Doodles is happy to provide you with any additional recommendations you may desire on how to decorate your home safely for your puppy.
+You can have both a festive home and a pet-friendly one simultaneously!
+Little Teton Doodles is happy to provide you with any additional recommendations on how to decorate your home safely for your puppy.

 Our Promise and Guarantee To You